Sloane Stephens: 2022: First title since 2018, third French Open quarterfinal

-2023
+2023: Ninth French Open fourth round

-Stephens started her season at the ASB Classic in Auckland.
+Stephens started her season at the Auckland Open.
 Seeded second, she lost in the first round to qualifier and eventual finalist, Rebeka Masarova.
 Seeded fourth at the Hobart International, she was defeated in the first round by qualifier, compatriot, and eventual champion, Lauren Davis.
 At the Australian Open, she lost in the first round to Anastasia Potapova.

 Seeded second at the first edition of the Mérida Open in Mexico, Stephens got her first win of the year by beating qualifier Léolia Jeanjean in the first round.
-She was double bageled in her quarterfinal match by eventual champion Camila Giorgi.
+She was double bageled in her quarterfinal match by eventual champion, Camila Giorgi.
+Seeded fifth at the first edition of the ATX Open in Austin, Texas, she reached the quarterfinals where she lost to eventual finalist Varvara Gracheva.
+In March, she competed at the Indian Wells Open.
+She was knocked out of the tournament in the first round by compatriot Sofia Kenin.

+At the French Open, she reached the fourth round for the ninth time at this major defeating 16th seed Karolina Plíšková, Varvara Gracheva and Yulia Putintseva, before losing to second seed Aryna Sabalenka.

+2024: Eighth career singles title

+Stephens won her eighth WTA Tour singles title at the Rouen Open in April, defeating Magda Linette in the final, having registered wins over second seed Caroline Garcia in the semifinals and fourth seed Yuan Yue in the last eight.

+2025: outside top 100 and protected ranking

+After her first-round loss to defending champion Aryna Sabalenka at the Australian Open in January, Stephens did not appear on the WTA Tour between February and September 2025.

+She made her return at the Guadalajara Open Akron, where she lost in the opening round to Italian Lucrezia Stefanini, 6–4, 4–6, 6–1, in a match that stretched over two days.

 World TeamTennis

 Stephens has played five seasons with World TeamTennis starting in 2009 when she debuted in the league with the New York Buzz, followed by a season each with the Washington Kastles in 2014, the Philadelphia Freedoms in 2017 and 2018, and the New York Empire in 2019.
 It was announced that she will joining the Chicago Smash for their debut season, during the 2020 WTT season set to begin July 12 at The Greenbrier.

 Stephens played singles for the Smash throughout the season, helping them to earn a No. 2 seed in the WTT Playoffs.
 Chicago defeated the Orlando Storm to earn a spot in the final, but ultimately fell to the New York Empire in a supertiebreaker.